What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 - 6 Best Luxury Hotels on the Big Island

 In the spirit of positivity, here is what to do in Hawaii when it rains.
-You can book the recommended rainy-day tours directly with our links below.
-Some are affiliate links so we earn a small commission at no cost to you.
-Don’t delay, book these things to do when it rains before they sell out on a storm day.
+You can book the recommended rainy-day tours directly using our links below.
+Some are affiliate links, so we earn a small commission at no cost to you.
+Don’t delay; book these things to do when it rains before they sell out on a stormy day.

-Now, onto what to do in Hawaii when it rains!
+Now, let’s move on to what to do in Hawaii when it rains!

-Many of these things to do on Oahu when it rains made our Unique Things to Do on Oahu video.
+Many of these things to do on Oahu when it rains are featured in our Unique Things to Do on Oahu video.
 Watch the video to see what these places are all about!

 - ‘Iolani Palace is the only palace on American soil and had indoor plumbing before the White House.
 Enjoy a self-guided or docent-led tour to learn the history of the Hawaiian Royal Family.